-Cold brew coffee is an eye opening coffee experience.
-This blog will go over the benefits of how cold brew coffee is made and how to make a recipe for cold brew coffee at home.
-When coffee is cold brewed, there are more complex flavors that surface than what you get from hot brewed coffee.
-Cold brew coffee is significantly less acidic and it provides an iced-coffee experience that is not watered down, while retaining all of the caffeine content of coffee.
+This blog explains how cold brew coffee is made and easy instructions on how to make cold brew coffee at home.
+When coffee is cold brewed, there are more complex flavors that surface than from what you will get from hot brewed coffee.
+Cold brew coffee is significantly less acidic, and it provides an iced-coffee experience that is not watered down, while retaining all the caffeine content of coffee.

 What is cold brew coffee?
 While regular coffee is brewed with hot water that’s 170℉ to 190℉, cold brew coffee uses water at room temperature.
 When you cold brew coffee it releases the coffee flavor using time, as opposed to heat.